JZSGCH/datasciencecoursera/README.md

 0. It binds activity ids and subjects ids to the variables

-0. It retrieves activity names from the activity_labels and binds them in the file
+0. It retrieves activity names from the activity_labels and adds them to the dataset

 0. It renames variables column with their real names